gruns/blagoblag/content/blog/2015/sep/3/telemetry-for-open-source.rst

 are used with which to make decisions.
 The result is a lot of guess-work, and deferring to a loud minority at the expense of the overwhelming majority.

-If a culture emerged of users being ok with open source projects phoning home with using statistics, and with open source projects using these to inform decisions projects would be able to deliver better results.
+If a culture emerged of users being okay with open source projects phoning home with using statistics, and with open source projects using these to inform decisions projects would be able to deliver better results.